EECS3311F25/project-the-group-z/sprint2/standup2.md

 chat logs in the DB for chat history.

 Ejaaj: Since the last standup, I have worked on increased functionality for the User Profile feature.
 I'm looking to add save features for profile edits, where they are saved onto the database.
 I have also reasearched the possiblity of adding security features, like TLS/SSL to protect the server from attacks.

+Alice: Since the last standup, I've created an Azure Document Intelligence resource and am planning to use the API to parse uploaded schedules for the upload-schedule feature.
+No blockages code-wise so far, but when I tried parsing a schedule in Document Intelligence Studio, the AI seemed like it might have trouble mapping some courses to their times.